adimascf/dimas_rrnanalysis_xxxx_2022/exploratory/2022-12-16-rrn-copy-number.md

 of copies for each species.
 This will allow us to control for uneven number of genomes in each species.

+Bacteria have more copies than Arhchea even after correcting for number of genomes per species, there is wide variation in the number of rrn operons per taxonomic group.

 ``` r
 rank_taxon_rrn <- metadata_asv %>%
     filter(region == "v19") %>%